-It is also worth noting that School exclusion rates for looked after children in Argyll and Bute is 29.9% as opposed to the Scottish national average of 94.3%.
+It is also worth noting that School exclusion rates for looked after children in Argyll and Bute is lower than the Scottish national average.
 This reflects the success of a Corporate Parenting Board led strategy to work quickly and in a multi-agency manner, to prevent and resolve School exclusions for looked after children and young people.